ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 Device drivers provide simplified representation of the devices for the overlying libraries.
 The representation includes a set of subroutines which implement typical actions with device.
 These subroutines are available for WinAPI libraries and Internal libraries through the kernel.

 [**Hardware Abstraction Layer**](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files#Hal.dll) (HAL) is a software that performs some representation of the physical hardware.
 The main goal of this layer is assisting in launching Windows on different kinds of hardware.
 HAL provides subroutines with the hardware specific implementation for both device drivers and kernel.
-But the interface of subroutines is kept the same and it does not depend on the underlying hardware.
-It allows drivers and kernel developers to minimize changes in source code to port Windows on new platforms.
+But the interface of subroutines is kept the same, and it does not depend on the underlying hardware.
+Therefore, developers of drivers and a kernel are able to minimize changes in their source code to port Windows on new platforms.

 ## Keyboard Strokes Emulation